ermouth/couchbox/plugins/README.md

 ## this.\_socket

-Method, sends a message to a socket.
-Wrapper over [socket.io](https://socket.io/), only allowing to send.
-Returns a promise, fulfilled on success and rejected on fail.
+Method, sends a message into a socket.
+Wraps [socket.io](https://socket.io/), only allowing send.
+Returns Promise, fulfilled on success and rejected on fail.

 Syntax is `this._socket (channel'', message) → Promise → true`.
-A message can be of any JSONable type, channel name should be a string.
+A message can be of any JSONable type, a channel name should be a string.

 Unlike other plugins, the socket plugin is configured in the main `couchbox` config section, under the `socket` key.
 The value should be stringified JSON, like